 PLAYA TAMARINDO, PLAYA NEGRA, PLAYA JUNQUILLAL

 Ideal for beginners, Playa Tamarindo is a nice spot to ride big waves for the first time.
-However, advanced surfers will be able to test their skills too, trying to execute figures.
+However, advanced surfers will be able to test their skills too!
 When the tide is low, perfect right-hand waves break on Playa Negra.

-Known world-wide, Santa Teresa is reserved to advanced surfers.
+Known world-wide, Santa Teresa is reserved for advanced surfers.
 You can rent a board from little shops or hotels in Salinas, a small town near the beach.

 PLAYA JACO, PLAYA HERMOSA

 Jaco is a touristic town and the hub of surfers in Costa Rica.
-From there, you can reach several beaches.
-For example, you can surf in Jaco in the morning, then head to Playa Hermosa (7 km) in the afternoon.
-At night, why not have a drink in Jaco’s city center, in one of the numerous restaurants of the town.
+From here, you can reach several beaches.
+You surf in Jaco in the morning, then head to Playa Hermosa (7 km away) in the afternoon.
+At night, why not sip a cocktail in Jaco’s city center, in one of the numerous restaurants of the town!

 Playa Hermosa is a 7-km long playground for surfers given the quality of the waves crashing along the coastline.

 This small village is known for having the “second longest left handed wave in the world”.
-It is on this beach that Red Bull filmed Robby Naish riding a wave for 2,15 minutes and more than 1 kilometer.
-This place is best for experimented surfers.
+It is on this beach that Red Bull filmed Robby Naish riding a wave for 2.15 minutes for more than 1 kilometer.
+This place is best for experimented surfers!

 To discover new spots and see the meteorological conditions, visit the Magic Sea Weed website.